 How Does Tinfoil Compare to Apple Private Cloud Compute?

-In a previous blog post, we introduced Tinfoil enclaves and explained how they serve as building blocks for our platform.
-We also explained how Tinfoil enables the deployment of private AI applications with verifiable security.
-However, the many technical details and moving parts can make it difficult to understand how Tinfoil differs from existing solutions for confidential AI.
+In a previous blog post, we covered how Tinfoil uses secure hardware enclaves to protect all data at the hardware level.
+We also explained how Tinfoil enables the deployment of private AI applications with verifiable privacy guarantees.
+However, the many technical details and moving parts can make it difficult to understand how Tinfoil differs from existing solutions for private AI.

-Trusted execution environments (TEEs) are at the core of Tinfoil.
-TEEs are low-level hardware isolation primitives that have been around for a while.
-Building on top of these mechanisms, many different types of abstractions have been proposed to interface with the isolated software.
+Secure hardware enclaves (also known as trusted execution environments) are a central building block of Tinfoil.
+Such technology for low-level hardware isolation has been around for a while, and many different types of abstractions have been proposed to isolate software.

 This creates an interesting design space, with platforms such as Azure Confidential Computing, AWS Nitro Enclaves, or the recent Apple Private Cloud Compute.
-These offers primarily differing along two axes: security and level of abstraction.
+Each solution occupies a different point in this space along two dimensions: security guarantees and level of abstraction.

-So back to the question: “How is Tinfoil different?”
-The short answer is that we focus on a specific application, private AI, which makes it possible to get the best of both worlds.
-We can build on the strongest hardware-based isolation primitives while making it easy to use safely via a clean abstraction tailored specifically to private AI workloads.
+So back to the question of “How is Tinfoil different?”
+The short answer is that we focus on a specific application, verifiably private AI, which makes it possible to get the best of both worlds.
+We can build on the strongest hardware-based isolation primitives, while making it easy to use via a clear abstraction tailored specifically to AI.

 Security: Reducing Trust